Why you will love the Australian Open Tennis Qualifying Tournament

 Watching Practice Matches

-In addition to the qualifying competition matches, fans have the opportunity to watch some high-profile players’ practice matches.
+In addition to the qualifying competition matches, fans can watch practice matches featuring some high-profile players.

 Australian Open views